 Do growth trajectories differ among incubation treatments?

-To test for treatment differences in growth trajectories, we fitted four models with different combinations of treatment interactions with the linear and quadratic age parameters and compared their WAIC values (Table 1).
-The best supported model was the full model (Table S5), its G and M matrix is presented in Table S6 below.
-Model coefficients for the other three models are presented in Table S7-S9)
+To test for treatment differences in growth trajectories, we fitted four models with different combinations of treatment interactions with the linear and quadratic age parameters and compared their WAIC/LOO values (Table 1 in main manuscript).
+Given that three models were nearly equally supported we present the parameter estimates and their uncertainty from the full model (Table S7).

 Table S6.
-G and M variance-covariance / correlation matrices between growth trajectory parameters (intercept, linear slope and quadratic slope) for the overall population (nlizards = 261, nobs = 2926).
-PE and Residual variance is also presented.
+G and M variance-covariance / correlation matrices between growth trajectory parameters (intercept, linear, and quadratic slope) for the overall population (nlizards = 261, nobs = 2926).
+Residual variance is also presented.
 Variances are represented along the diagonal, covariances are represented in the upper triangle and correlations are represented in the lower triangle.
 Bolded estimates are significantly different from zero.
 Values in the brackets represent the 95% credible intervals.
 Note that residual variance slope is in SD units.